Royal Preston Covid doctor explains why people should still be trying to avoid the virus

-Royal Preston Covid doctor explains why people should still be trying not to catch the virus
+Royal Preston Covid doctor explains why people should still be trying to avoid catching the virus

 A Covid doctor at the Royal Preston Hospital says that people should continue to do all they can to avoid contracting the virus – for their own sake and that of the NHS.